 Kangaroo paw plants respond well to heavy pruning.
-Cut the plants back to six inches after the blooms have faded, and you may be rewarded with a second, smaller flush of blooms.
+Treat them as you would a bearded iris, which also usually produces one flush of bloom per leaf fan.
+Cut the plants, leaves and all, back to six inches after the blooms have faded, and you may be rewarded with a second, smaller flush of blooms.

-Divide the plant in the fall or save seeds to ensure new kangaroo paw plants the following growing season.
+Divide the plant in the spring with a sharp knife, or save seeds from ripe fruits to ensure new kangaroo paw plants the following growing season.
 Kangaroo paws are short lived perennials, so even if you live in a frost-free growing zone your original plant may not return after two or three years.

 Watch your kangaroo paw plants for signs of ink spot disease.
 The fungus manifests itself as blackening of leaves and stems.
 Remove damaged foliage, and prevent the fungus by keeping plants in full sun, light soil, and by not overcrowding the plants.

 Plant the smaller kangaroo paw varieties in containers.
 Their drought tolerance helps them to keep on blooming when summer temperatures sizzle.
 A combination planting of low-growing sempervivum succulent plants look stunning, and will thrive in the same sandy soil and hot sun that kangaroo paws like.

 Kangaroo paw flowers add an exotic flair to floral arrangements, so make room for them in the cutting garden.
 As very drought tolerant flowers, you can plant tall varieties of kangaroo paw flowers in the farthest corners of your landscape, where they will shine without the benefit of the gardener’s constant tending.